 The Romans named the region Britannia primarily because it was occupied by the Celtic tribe of Bretons.
 Bretons were the main Celtic tribe in the area although Britain was also inhabited by many other Celtic tribes at the time.

-The Britons refer to a number of Celtic tribes who are regarded as the original inhabitants of Britain.
 These tribes migrated to the British Isles in the Iron Age.
 By the early medieval ages, the original Celtic Britons had fragmented into a number of regional groups including the Welsh and the Bretons.

 At the time of the Roman invasion of Britannia, a part of these tribes came under direct Roman rule.
 Others who were located north of the famous Hadrian’s Wall mostly retained their independence and lands.